 - a dam at the outlet of Kiskitto Lake to prevent water from backing up into that lake.

 To bypass natural constrictions in the Nelson River, 3 diversion channels were required:

 - 8-Mile Channel: Connects Playgreen Lake with the southernmost end of Kiskittogisu Lake, just north of the 54th parallel.
 The channel increases the flow of water from Playgreen Lake.
-The bottom width of the channel ranges from 130 m to 300 m.
+The bottom width of the channel ranges from 130 metres to 300 metres.

 - Ominawin Bypass Channel: Built to avoid natural constrictions in the Ominawin Channel, which is the most northerly outlet of Kiskittogisu Lake to the west channel of the Nelson River.
-The excavation is 2,300 m long with a centre rock groin dividing it into 2 channels, each with a bottom width of 172 m.
+The excavation is 2,300 metres long with a centre rock groin dividing it into 2 channels, each with a bottom width of 172 metres.

-Each channel has a depth of approximately 7.6 metres (m).
+Each channel has a depth of approximately 7.6 metres.
 The amount of material excavated for the 3 channels totalled over 37 million cubic metres.

 Jenpeg Generating Station

 Jenpeg Generating Station and Control Structure is located on the Upper Nelson River at the point where the west channel of the Nelson River flows into Cross Lake.